Review articles on this site earn small revenue from purchasing products through affiliate links.

 Be careful when freezing hydration

-The other day (November 3rd) I traverseed Akadake to Yokodake on Yatsugatake for the first time in a while, and although I had expected, I was hit by a strong cold wave, and the temperature was around 6 degrees below zero in the early morning hours on the ridge. a comparison test for the hydration that I released the other day , so I was walking out the tube normally, and within an hour the water in the tube was frozen, and no matter how many times I inhale it, the water wouldn't come out (photo below).
-I didn't intend to test that much this time, but I unexpectedly learned firsthand that hydration has a thin mouthpiece and tube, and is extremely vulnerable to freezing.
+The other day (November 3rd), I hiked the Yatsugatake mountain range from Akadake to Yokodake for the first time in a while.
+As expected, I was hit by a strong cold wave, with temperatures dropping to around -6°C in the early morning on the ridge.
+I a comparative test of the hydration systems I published the other day , so I was just walking around with my tube outside.
+Within an hour, the water in the tube had frozen solid, and no matter how much I sucked, no water would come out (see photo below).
+I hadn't intended to test it that much, but I unexpectedly learned firsthand that hydration systems, with their thin drinking spouts and tubes, are extremely vulnerable to freezing.

-At the time, I had brought another bottle with me so I was able to deal with it without any serious problems, but it was a bit chilling to think about what would happen if I had only brought hydration.
-By the way, even a tube with a heat-retaining cover ended up freezing in a few hours, so to be honest, it would be better to assume that the heat-retaining cover is not reliable at the moment.
-So, personally, I don't recommend hydration in winter.
-Even if you bring it with you, we recommend that you always use another bottle (including heated bottles) and bring it with you at that time!
+At the time, I had brought another bottle with me, so I was able to deal with the situation without any serious problems, but it's a little scary to think about what would have happened if I had only brought hydration.
+Incidentally, even the type of tube with an insulated cover ended up freezing after a few hours, so to be honest, it seems best to think that insulated covers are unreliable at this point.
+So, personally, I don't really recommend using hydration in winter.
+Even if you do bring one, I recommend that you always bring another bottle (including an insulated bottle) with you!